VITREOUS EYE FLOATER TREATMENT OPTIONS

 Pathological vs. Non-pathological Eye Floaters

-Eye floaters are dark-colored specks in your vision caused by loose collagen fibers drifting around the vitreous humor of the eye.
+Eye floaters are dark-colored specks in your vision caused usually by loose and aggregated pre-existing collagen fibers drifting around the vitreous humor of the eye.
 They can be caused by a number of reasons:

 -